 Vehicle:

-Vehicle is a nomadic object which is monitored by oneM2M infrastructure node or Location Server and it equips hardware devices for localization. (e.g. GPS, Cellular modem)
+Vehicle is a nomadic object which is monitored by oneM2M infrastructure node or Location Server and is equipped with hardware devices for localization. (e.g. GPS, Cellular modem)

 oneM2M Infrastructure Node:

 A system exposes the service functions for vehicle management such as Location, Device management and potentially additional services.